DynaMoHack/DynaHack/doc/README.oprops.md

 of unchanging and speed, ring of adornment and speed, etc. similar to "ego" items in Angband.

-This document describes this feature as ported from GruntHack to DynaHack, extracted and isolated from thousands of lines of unrelated changes that GruntHack makes to NetHack.
+This document describes this feature as ported from GruntHack to DynaMoHack, extracted and isolated from thousands of lines of unrelated changes that GruntHack makes to NetHack.